 The organizations, the most active of which was the Fifth Avenue Association, temporarily got their way and the project never went forward.
 The Lawrence mansion, however, was not destined to be a private home ever again.
 It went through a series of owners in rapid-fire succession (including William Van Duzen Lawrence who bought it back in foreclosure for $200,000 in 1921); before David Tischman purchased it for a mere $210,000 in January 1923.

 Then in 1937, the Kensington Estates, Inc. demolished the venerable mansion and hired architect Irving Margon to design a sliver-like apartment building on the site, which survives.

 |photo Douglas Elliman Real Estate|

-The following year, on May 9, 1926, Sarah Lawrence died.
-In her memory William formed the Sarah Lawrence College on his Bronxville estate.
+As an interesting side note, Sarah Lawrence died on May 9, 1926 and in her memory William formed the Sarah Lawrence College on his Bronxville estate.